School Science Lesson

 Neutral chemical compound, positive ammonium or phosphonium cation and negative carboxylate group, a zwitterion.

-* Trimethylglycine (TMG), Glycine betaine, Oxyneurine, Lycine, (often called "Betaine"), C5H11NO2, (derived from glycine + three methyl groups), sweet crystalline quaternary ammonium salt, methylating agent, transmethylating metabolic intermediate, first isolated in sugar beet (Beta vulgaris subsp. vulgaris), also Betaine Hydrochloride, crystalline alkaloid, used as a gastric acidifier supplement.
+* Trimethylglycine (TMG), Glycine betaine, Oxyneurine, Lycine, (often called "Betaine"), C5H11NO2, (from glycine + three methyl groups), sweet crystalline quaternary ammonium salt, methylating agent, transmethylating metabolic intermediate, first isolated in sugar beet (Beta vulgaris subsp. vulgaris), also Betaine Hydrochloride, crystalline alkaloid, used as a gastric acidifier supplement.

 * Homostachydrine